PlanterApp/planter_blog/content/posts/greywater-in-the-garden/index.md

 Most US states now provide greywater guidelines, and the UK's RHS offers practical guidance for gardeners there.
 Check your local regulations before installing any dedicated system, but for simple collection and reuse, the barrier to entry is low.

-When used thoughtfully, greywater is a practical tool for reducing household water waste and supporting a more water-efficient garden.
+Used thoughtfully, greywater turns an everyday waste stream into a garden resource, helping you conserve what's precious.